 As a commercial photographer advertisers (my clients) rely on its power to create extreme desire and compel the viewer of their ad (consumer) to take action.
 It’s a challenging task to create such a photograph.
 It’s a challenge that I embrace every day.
 Each photograph must convey a story, an idea, a thought, a feeling.

-I’d like to share with you two quotes that eloquently explain how I relate to photography:
+I’d like to share with you two quotes that eloquently reveal how I relate to photography:

 “Photography is a medium of formidable contradictions.
 It is both ridiculously easy and almost impossibly difficult.
 It is easy because its technical rudiments can readily be mastered by anyone with a few simple instructions.
 It is difficult because, while the artist working in any other medium begins with a blank surface and gradually brings his conception into being, the photographer is the only imagemaker who begins with the picture completed.
 His emotions, his knowledge, and his native talent are brought into focus and fixed beyond recall the moment the shutter of his camera has closed.” – Edward Steichen

 “The whole point of taking pictures is so that you don’t have to explain things with words.” – Elliott Erwitt